vastdreams/bravada-rdti-fy25/03-filing-documents/FY25-Core-Activities-Complete.md

 - **Total R&D Expenditure FY25**: $771,419.00 (from Xero & Excel)
 - **Project Duration**: Jul 2022 to Jun 2030

-The project has **two core R&D activities**:
+The project has **two core R&D activities**, each addressing a distinct experimental question:

 1. **Core Activity 1** – Neurosymbolic Context Engine and Document Classification Experiments
+   *Addresses Project Question 1: Can a neurosymbolic architecture achieve the required accuracy and latency for construction document retrieval?*

 2. **Core Activity 2** – Quote Intelligence, Cost Extraction and Micro-Agent Experiments
+   *Addresses Project Question 2: Can AI reliably extract structured cost data from diverse construction quote formats?*

 **Supporting activities** (not core) include: integration into production modules, UI development, pilot deployment infrastructure, and routine data pipeline work.

+---

+## FY25-Specific Technical Uncertainties

+By the start of FY25 (1 July 2024), several technical questions remained unresolved from prior years' work:

+**From Core Activity 1:**
+- Prior work established that a pure memory-tree architecture was unsuitable.
+FY25 needed to determine whether the alternative neurosymbolic approach (combining graph-based reasoning with neural embeddings) could achieve the required accuracy and latency thresholds.
+- Whether usage-driven edge weighting ("neuroplasticity") would improve or degrade retrieval over time was untested.
+- Multi-signal classification had shown promise in early trials but had not been systematically benchmarked against single-signal baselines at scale.

+**From Core Activity 2:**
+- Quote parsing experiments in prior years had not yet achieved target accuracy on the full range of format types.
+- Whether LLM-based semantic reasoning could improve column mapping over pure fuzzy matching was unknown.
+- Anomaly detection had not been calibrated to determine achievable detection/false-positive trade-offs.

+The FY25 experimental work focused specifically on resolving these remaining uncertainties through the experiments described in each core activity below.

 ---